Aigerim-Zh/School-District-Analysis/README.md

 **Summary by School Size After**
 ![]()

 ## 7. How are the scores affected by school type?
-The only type of school that was slightly affected is the Charter type schools since Thomas High School is a Charter type school.
+The only type of school that was slightly affected is **the Charter type schools** since Thomas High School is a Charter type school.
+- The overall passing percentage for math and reading assessments fell from 90.43% to 90.39%
+- The average math score decreased from 83.474 to 83.466
+- The average reading score _increased_ from 83.896 to 83.8
+- % Passing Math fell from 93.62% to 92.61%
+- % Passing Reading stayed fell from 96.59% to 96.55%

 **Summary by School Type Score Before**
 ![]()

 **Summary by School Type After**
 ![]()
 # Summary:
 In general, the analysis results were not affected significantly.
-The small changes that happened included the following:
+The changes that happened included a slight decrease in the metrics:
 1. District Summary - all the metrics slightly decreased between 0.1 to 0.5 percentage points.
 2. School Summary - all the metrics slightly decreased by less than 1 percentage point except for the average reading score, which incerased by 0.05 value points.
 3. Top Five Schools Summary - despite excluding the data for the 9nth graders, Thomas High School remained the second high performing school.